arbyste/jp-mining-note/docs/docs/changingcardtype.md

 TODO video

-If you want to change the card type for all new cards, you can simply fill the field in [Yomichan's Anki Card Format](setupyomichan.md#yomichan-fields).
+If you want to change the card type for all new cards, you can simply fill the field in [Yomitan's Anki Card Format](setupyomitan.md#yomitan-fields).

 For example, if you want to set the default card type to be a sentence card:

-* Navigate to Yomichan settings, and then to `Anki` →  `Configure Anki card format...`.
+* Navigate to Yomitan settings, and then to `Anki` →  `Configure Anki card format...`.
 * Set `IsSentenceCard` to `1`.

 This will set all new cards to be a sentence card by default.

 However, what if you don't want *ALL* new cards to be sentence cards?
-With the power of Yomichan handlebars, it is possible to selectively fill fields depending on select properties of the target word.
+With the power of Yomitan handlebars, it is possible to selectively fill fields depending on select properties of the target word.